French actor Gérard Depardieu stands trial in Paris for alleged sexual assaults on film set

 “The truth will be obvious and the truth is on our side,” he said.

+France has often been ambivalent — even resistant — toward the #MeToo movement.
+While Hollywood saw powerful men fall swiftly and publicly, the French film industry was slower to respond.
+Some dismissed #MeToo as an American export incompatible with French values, citing concerns over free expression and what they viewed as an erosion of flirtation culture.

+At the time of the alleged assaults, Depardieu was already under formal investigation for rape.
+In 2018, actor Charlotte Arnould accused him of raping her at his home.
+That case is still active, and in August 2024, prosecutors requested that it go to trial.

-The two-day trial was initially scheduled for October but was postponed because of Depardieu’s health.
+The sexual assault trial that opened Monday is expected to last at least two days, but could be extended beyond Tuesday, if the chief judge wants more time.
+The trial was initially scheduled for October, but then postponed because of Depardieu’s health.
 A verdict is expected at a later date.

 Depardieu grasped his lawyer's shoulder as he strode calmly into the courtroom.
 The actor has undergone a quadruple heart bypass and has diabetes, according to his lawyer.
-A court-appointed medical expert determined that he’s fit to stand trial.
-He is expected to attend the hearing, reportedly with scheduled breaks.
+A court-appointed medical expert determined that he’s fit to stand trial, but recommended that the hearings don't exceed six hours, with a 15-minute pause and snack every three hours.

 Carine Durrieu Diebolt, the lawyer for one of the two plaintiffs, said on France Info radio that her client “is calmly awaiting the outcome of the case ... because the case is solid.”